 Holden Luntz Gallery is a member of both the ADAA (Art Dealers Association of America) and AIPAD (Association of International Photography Art Dealers.)

-Holden Luntz is the principal of Holden Luntz Gallery.
+Holden Luntz is the principal and founder of Holden Luntz Gallery.
 After graduating with an MFA degree from New York University, he opened his first art gallery in his early twenties, traveling between NYC and Milwaukee, Wisconsin.
-Later, Holden moved to Palm Beach in 1981 to become the director of Irving Galleries, the leading gallery in the South East, exhibiting important painting and sculpture.
-Holden brought a photographic component to the gallery, and the gallery had many significant photography-based exhibitions until he left in 1991 to form his namesake photography-based gallery with his wife and co-founder Jodi Luntz.
-For the past 40 years, with a broad range of knowledge spanning the medium’s history, from its earliest masters to contemporary trends, Holden Luntz has curated, exhibited, acquired, and sold vintage and contemporary photography.
-Holden Luntz has written, contributed to books, films, and published articles about photography, been involved as a benefactor in fine art organizations, and has helped build photography collections for museums, corporations, and private individuals.
+Holden moved to Palm Beach in 1981 to become the director of Irving Galleries, one of the most important galleries in the Southeast, exhibiting master paintings and sculptures.
+Holden brought a photographic component to the gallery and curated many significant photography exhibitions until he left in 1999 to form his namesake photography-based gallery with his wife and co-founder Jodi Luntz.
+For the past 40 years, with a broad range of knowledge spanning the medium’s history, from its earliest creators to contemporary trends, Holden has curated, exhibited, acquired, and sold vintage and contemporary photography.
+Furthermore, Holden Luntz has written extensively, contributing to books, films, and publishing articles on photography, and is a benefactor to various fine art organizations.
+The gallery founders have continuously helped build photography collections for museums, institutions, and private individuals.
 With an understanding of photography’s past history and recent exciting developments the Holden Luntz Gallery has now expanded into a team of eight gallery employees and has opened a second gallery to better meet the needs of an ever growing clientele.

 Address: 332 Worth Avenue, Palm Beach, FL 33480

 JL Modern Gallery